Last Updated: January 29, 2026

 What Counts as Clinically Significant Weight Loss?

 Payers do not treat all weight loss the same.
-For billing, weight loss must reach a level that shows medical risk, not normal change.
+For billing, weight loss must reach a level that shows medical risk, not a normal change.

 Most payers, including CMS, consider weight loss clinically significant when a patient loses 5% or more of body weight within 6 to 12 months.
-This is the point where Weight Loss ICD 10 and R63.4 are more likely to meet medical need.

 | Requirement | What Payers Expect |